mhrons/mhrons.github.io/docs/pv_smooth.md

 4. SPLPF: Smart power filter excited by the simulated-predicted signal GI~f~.

 ### [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) analysis
-The goal is to analyze the accumulation rate by partial dimensions (several independent quantitative or categorical variables), assuming a given smoothing quality i.e. ramping of the filtered power.
+The goal is to analyze the accumulation rate by partial dimensions (a number of independent quantitative or categorical variables), assuming a given smoothing quality i.e. max/min ramping of the filtered power.
 The reference smoothing quality is defined by a 3rd-order Butterworth filter with cut-off frequency = 7.5/12h, operated by IPLPF method with  Δt = 30 minutes.
 We aggregate the accumulation rate into an OLAP cube having the following dimensions:

 - smoothing method
 - LPF order
 - smooth_int (prediction error)
 - SE (prediction error)

-First of all, the same smoothing quality has been fixed to various LPF used: Low-pass filters of orders 1 to 4 have been tuned to provide equal output ramping, provided that each filter is excited by the measured, optimally shifted signal GI(t+Δt).
+First of all, the same smoothing quality has been fixed to various LPF used: Low-pass filters of orders 1 to 4 have been tuned to provide equal ramping, provided that each filter is excited by the measured, optimally shifted signal GI(t+Δt).
 With such a tuning, increasing of the LPF order increases its cut-off frequency but only slightly increases the advance Δt.
 The next goal was to identify the LPF order accumulating minimum energy, given the smoothing method and ramping limit.
 It was found out that the optimal LPF order for SPLPF is also valid for the IPLPF smoothing method.
 (This is irrelevant for the remaining 2 methods since they accumulate much more energy than IPLPF and SPLPF.)
 Once having the optimum LPF order, the performance of smoothing methods PLPF, SPLPF was analyzed by varrying the prediction eror.
 The numerical results are interpreted by tables, plots, and these are literally expressed.

 ### Simulation of predicted PV power
 The group delay of LPF is a physical function of the LPF order and its cut-off frequency.
-But given the ramping limit, it changes only slightly for any valid combination of the two variables.
-Hence Δt technically represents the smoothing quality of LPF, or the ramping of output power.
-Impact of the prediction error on GI~f~ is aggregated at the "future" time t+Δt.
+But given the ramping limit, it changes only slightly for any relevant combination of the two variables.
+Hence Δt technically represents the smoothing quality of LPF, or the ramping of its output power.
+Impact of the prediction error on GI~f~ values is aggregated at the "future" time t+Δt.
 The predicted signal GI~f~(t+Δt) is derived from the measured, left-shifted signal GI(t+Δt) by smoothing its "future" time course and by superimposing a random error to it, with respect to the fundamental properties of PV predictors:

 - as the advance Δt increases, the (unwanted) smoothing of the predicted signal GI~f~ strengthens
 - as the advance Δt increases, the impact of random error on GI~f~ increases (statistically cumulates)